paulscherrerinstitute/tomorec/README.md

 jupyter-notebooks/tomorec_lungs.ipynb
 ```

-You will need to edit the notebook so that the correct location of the
+You will need to edit the notebook so that the correct locations of the
-data files and final output image is used, for example:
+data file and final output image are used, for example:
 ```bash
 site_data_dir = '/data/staff/kits/jasbru/expands-tomorec/'
 input_data_file = site_data_dir + 'hdf5-conversion/h11913_4_3.h5'